Skip to main content

 POST /api/v1/appointments/{id}/confirm

-This moves the appointment status from scheduled to confirmed and initiates lab processing.
+This moves the appointment status to blood_drawn and initiates lab processing.
 This action is irreversible.

 Shipment pickup